Gabaldonlab/jloh/README.md

---t0-bam            BAM file used to call the --t0-vcf variants                 [off] --t0-filter-type    What to do with t0 LOH events? "keep" or "remove"           [remove] --min-het-snps      Min. num. of heterozygous SNPs in heterozygous region       [2] --snp-distance      Min. distance (bp between SNPs for blocks definition        [100] --min-size          Min.
-LOH block size                                         [100] --block-lengths     Comma-sep. list of desired distances between LOH blocks     [100,1000,5000] --min-af            Min. allele frequency to consider a variant heterozygous    [0.3] --max-af            Max. allele frequency to consider a variant heterozygous    [0.7] --min-frac-cov      Min. mean coverage fraction for LOH blocks                  [0.75]
+--t0-bam            BAM file used to call the --t0-vcf variants                 [off] --t0-filter-type    What to do with t0 LOH events? "keep" or "remove"           [remove] --min-het-snps      Min. num. of heterozygous SNPs in heterozygous region       [2] --snp-distance      Max. distance (bp between SNPs for blocks definition        [100] --block-dist        Combine LOH blocks into one if closer than this distance    [100] --min-size          Min.
+LOH block size                                         [100] --min-af            Min. allele frequency to consider a variant heterozygous    [0.3] --max-af            Max. allele frequency to consider a variant heterozygous    [0.7] --min-frac-cov      Min. mean coverage fraction for LOH blocks                  [0.75]